sophielouisefeith/ownshell/README.md

 always use the function on the bottom as a starting point

-Structure of the project
+-Structure of the project

-Design Architecture
+-Design Architecture

-what does a bash shell

-what do i want to acomplish
-what do i need fot it

-different proccesses

 Structure and adding comments
 write a test to showcase simply all different options